AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar3.md

 ### Problem statement

 A bar of cross-sectional area $A$ and Young's modulus $E$ is fixed on one of its end and hang's freely.
 Take the density of the bar to be $\rho$ and acceleration due to gravity to be $g$.
+Further the bottom face of the bar is subject to the force $F_0 \uv{E}\_a$.

-Q. What is the elongation of the bar due to its own weight.
+Q. What is the displacementv field and elongation of the bar due to its own weight and bottom force.